 If an injured worker fails to attend an I.M.E. after the Judge has ordered attendance, the Defendant can file for suspension of the benefits and the Judge will allow the Defendant to cease paying Workers’ Compensation Benefits, at least until that worker ultimately attends the examination.
 The Judge will only chose not to suspend benefits if the injured worker has a very strong reason for not attending the ordered I.M.E.

-If you are unsure whether you should attend a medical appointment scheduled by the insurance company, call an attorney immediately.
+If you are unsure whether you should attend a medical appointment scheduled by the insurance company, call a workman’s comp attorney immediately.
 Failure to attend a properly ordered I.M.E. can be financially devastating.
 As always, the individual facts of each case will determine whether you must attend.

 There is no absolute standard for how often an insurance company can request an “Independent Medical Examination” (hereafter “I.M.E.”).
 The Workers’ Compensation Act leaves this to the discretion of the Workers’ Compensation Judge who may order the employee to submit to examinations as (s)he deems reasonable and necessary.